1.Data Mining(2)

 -

-Simple functions: xk, log(x), ex, x - Normalization
+Simple functions: xk, log(x), ex, x

 - Refers to various techniques to adjust to differences among attributes in terms of frequency of occurrence, mean, variance, range